dotnet/docs/docs/core/tools/project-json.md

 ## frameworks
 Type: Object

-Specifies what frameworks this project supports, such as .NET Framework or Universal Windows Platform (UWP).
+Specifies which frameworks this project supports, such as the .NET Framework or Universal Windows Platform (UWP).
 Must be a valid Target Framework Moniker (TFM).
 Each value is an object that can contain information specific to this framework such as `compilationoptions`, `analyzerOptions`, `dependencies` as well as the properties in the following sections.

 For example: